 But except for five weeks teaching high-school math at an Upward (not Outward) Bound program and a one-year stint as a sabbatical replacement at Mills College, I had not even been an actual in-the-trenches teacher.
 One-shot lessons?
 Plenty.
 But being responsible for a year of the mathematics education of actual children?
 Nope.

 My colleagues in public schools look at my job and say that yeah, it’s in the classroom, but it doesn’t really count.
 I can see their point.
 I don’t have to put up with a hundredth of the trouble they do.
 I get books.
 I get paper.
 The copier usually works.
-I get computers for every kid, and there are really good IT guys who keep everything working.
+I get computers for every kid, and there are really good IT people who keep everything working.
 My colleagues are terrific mentors.
 I get a telephone that can dial out.
 I am never in fear for my personal safety.
 And get this: our school has no PA system.
 Imagine: no morning announcements.

 Best of all are the kids themselves, who are usually motivated and always interesting.